MaxLeap/Docs/en/UserManual/Guide/CloudCode.md

 ##Introduction

 ###What is Cloud Code
-Cloud Code refers to the code depolyed and executed on LeapCloud.
+Cloud Code refers to the code depolyed and executed on Leap Cloud.
 It can be used to realize the complicated service logic which should be executed in cloud.
 It is similar to the traditional Web Service or RESTful API that runs in Web Server.
 It provides access to external data sources through the RESTFul API and is also invoked with the same way by mobile apps.

 ###Why is Cloud Code Necessary

 The service logic can be realized in client if the app is simple, while if the app requires more complicated service logic, want to access more data or need a number of multiplication, then Cloud Code is required.
 The advantages of Cloud Code can be summarized as follows:

-* Powerful Computing ability: Cloud Code executes in Docker of LeapCloud and supports multi-CPU and large memory.
+* Powerful Computing ability: Cloud Code executes in Docker of Leap Cloud and supports multi-CPU and large memory.
 * More Effective: Able to require Cloud Data reepeatedly with high speed network services in an invocation.
 The efficiency will be much improved.
 * The same set of code can provide services for iOS, Android, Website, etc.